 At the end of each semester, each student is ranked according to class on the basis of a 4.0 scale.
-When courses are repeated to allow greater mastery of a subject or to make up for a failed course, credit will be given only once with the highest grade being retained.
+When courses are repeated to allow greater mastery of a subject or to make up for a failed course, credit will be given for the highest grade obtained.
+The original course and grade will remain in the transcript but will not be calculated into the GPA or rank.